Rolv-Arild/rocket-learn/README.md

 - Long-term plan is to set up a stream and let (at least some) people contribute with rollouts
   - Keep track of who is contributing, make on-screen leaderboards
   - Exact setup should probably be in different repo
-  - Rolv can keep it running on old PC once he gets new one
+  - Rolv can keep it running on current PC, planning to get new one
   - Need to come to agreement on config (architecture, reward func, parameters etc.)
   - Some suggestions (Rolv)
     - EARLv2 arch (use mix of 1s, 2s and 3s?)